 , the theme is, If a man who doesn't like women recreates a woman into a completely different person, what happens to her?
 Shaw's play ends with Eliza telling Higgins that she is thinking of marrying Freddie Eynsford Hill, a callow and poor young man who really loves her, and not Higgins and then she walks out on Higgins.
 Shaw added a prose epilogue to the play that described how Eliza did marry Freddie and set up a shop of her own (see https://www.bartleby.com/138/6.html

 ).
-In the original production, the actors Beerbohm Tree and Mrs. Patrick Campbell tried to suggest with stage business that Higgins was in love with Eliza at the end, but when Shaw heard about it he shut down their efforts.
+In the original production, the actors Beerbohm Tree and Mrs. Patrick Campbell tried to suggest with stage business that Higgins was in love with Eliza at the end.
+Tree, as Higgins, tossed a rose to Eliza, who caught it, sniffed it, and exited smiling.
+But when Shaw heard about this, he shut down their efforts.
 He insisted, not unreasonably, that, while Higgins had grown to depend on Eliza, he was incapable of loving her.

 In 1938, Shaw agreed to a film version of Pygmalion on the condition that only his dialogue would be used and authored the screenplay to which he added a number of scenes that were not in the original play.
 The filmmakers, feeling that they needed a romantic ending but were hampered by their contract with Shaw, came up with a solution that Shaw didn't learn about until he saw the completed film at the premiere.
 In the film, Eliza leaves Higgins.
 He returns to his home alone and turns on the recording her made of her speaking in her Cockney dialect, and Eliza returns, turns off the machine, and repeats what she had said.
 Higgins clearly wants to run to Eliza but, instead, smiles and says to her, "Where the devil are my slippers?", something he had said earlier to her.
 No new dialogue was added, the wording but not the spirit of the contract was honored, and the implication was that Eliza had returned and would marry Higgins.
 Shaw, who received a substantial amount of money from the film, was said to have smiled weakly while watching the ending but said nothing about it.
 His screenplay received the Academy Award for that year, and the film was a great international success.